Revisiting the Minimalist Approach to Offline Reinforcement Learning: ReBRAC: Distilling Key Design Choices

 The usage of large batches in offline RL is still understudied, and its benefits and limitations are not fully understood.
 Our experiments show that in some domains, using large batches can lead to significant performance improvements, while in others, it might not have a notable impact or even drop the performance (see \Cref{exp:ablation-avg}).
 We increased the batch size to 1024 samples and scaled the learning rate for D4RL Gym-MuJoCo tasks, following the approach proposed by \citet{nikulin2022q}.

-\paragraph{Actor and critic penalty decoupling} The original BRAC framework proposed penalizing either the actor or the critic without analyzing the effects of penalizing both.
-Penalizing only one entity seems unmotivated, while the opposite leads to better solutions, as was shown for SAC algorithm \citet{haarnoja2018soft}.
+\paragraph{Actor and critic penalty decoupling} The original BRAC framework proposed penalizing the actor and the critic with the same magnitude.
 Most of the previous algorithms restrict only actor \citep{fujimoto2021minimalist, wu2022supported} or only critic \citep{kumar2020conservative, an2021uncertainty, ghasemipour2022so}.
 TD3-CVAE \citep{rezaeifar2022offline} penalizes both using the same coefficients, while another study, SAC-RND \citep{nikulin2023anti}, shows that decoupling the penalization in offline RL is beneficial for algorithm performance, although ablations on using only one of the penalties are missing.

 Our method allows simultaneous penalization of actor and critic with decoupled parameters.
 Inspired by TD3+BC \citep{fujimoto2021minimalist}, Mean Squared Error (MSE) is used as a divergence function $F$, which we found simple and effective.
 The actor objective is shown in \Cref{eqn:actor_loss}, and the critic objective is shown in \Cref{eqn:critic_loss}.
 Differences from the original actor-critic are highlighted in red.
-Following TD3+BC \citep{fujimoto2021minimalist}, the Q function is normalized to make the algorithm less sensitive to regularization parameters. {Since our approach principally builds upon TD3+BC, the differences in their performances should be considered the most important ones.}
+Following TD3+BC \citep{fujimoto2021minimalist}, the Q function is normalized to make the algorithm less sensitive to regularization parameters.
+Nonetheless, we forego the utilization of state normalization, as initially suggested in TD3 + BC, driven by our intention to execute the algorithm online and the observation that this adjustment typically results in negligible impact. {Since our approach principally builds upon TD3+BC, the differences in their performances should be considered the most important ones and do not appear only because of the additional hyperparameters search.}

 \paragraph{Discount factor $\gamma$ value change}

 The choice of discount factor is an important aspect in solving RL problems \citep{jiang2015dependence}.
 A recent study \citep{hu2022role} suggests that decreasing the default value of $\gamma$ from $0.99$ may lead to better results in offline RL settings.
 In contrast, in SPOT \citep{wu2022supported}, the authors increased the value of $\gamma$ up to 0.995 when fine-tuning AntMaze tasks with sparse rewards, which resulted in state-of-the-art solutions.
 Similarly, in the offline setting SAC-RND \citep{nikulin2023anti}, increasing $\gamma$ also achieved high performance on the same domain.
 The choice of increased $\gamma$ for AntMaze tasks was motivated by the sparse reward, i.e., a low $\gamma$ value may not propagate the training signal well.
 However, further ablations are needed to understand if the change in the parameter is directly responsible for the improved performance.
 In our experiments, we also find that increasing $\gamma$ from the default value of $0.99$ to $0.999$ is vital for improved performance on this set of tasks (see \Cref{exp:ablation-avg}).